ojneto/The-forecast-for-the-upcoming-UFC-event/README.md

 is project aims to calculate the victory probabilities for all fights in the upcoming UFC card, based on fighter statistics obtained from the website ufcstats.com.
-Specifically, the project focuses on forecasting the first fight contained on the site: The forecast for the upcoming UFC event.
+Specifically, the project focuses on forecasting the first event contained on the site: http://ufcstats.com/statistics/events/upcoming.

 Methodology: